High StreetEast GrinsteadWest Sussex, RH19 3AATel: 01342 317 820

 The Health Visitors will aim to see every family on the Surgery register with children under the age of 5 years.
 The Health Visitors are also available to any person on the Surgery register who wishes to discuss a health needs problem.

-The CPN, Ram Parnell, cares for patients with emotional and psychological problems/illnesses in the community.
-He is based at Springvale Community Mental Health Centre and also sees patients at Judges Close by arrangement.
+The CPN cares for patients with emotional and psychological problems/illnesses in the community.
+They are based at Canteloupe House , Canteloupe Road and also see patients at Judges Close by arrangement.

 Below is a list, in alphabetical order, of the main NHS clinics and services available at Judges Close Practice.